LKbaba/Claude-code-ChatInWindows/README.md

 ---

-## 🎯 Core Advantages

-* ✅ **Zero WSL Dependency**: Runs with just Git Bash and Node.js.
-* ✅ **Real-time Cost Tracking**: Instantly see token counts and costs.
-* ✅ **Windows Path Compatibility**: Automatically recognizes and handles paths for smooth cross-system interaction.
-* ✅ **Smart Undo/Redo**: Supports undo/redo for file operations with intelligent dependency tracking and automatic backup protection.
-* ✅ **MCP Modular Extensions**: Call external MCP tools with one click, built-in templates, making your Claude Code omnipotent.
-* ✅ **A Detail-Lover's Dream**: HiDPI icons, dynamic theme support, and fluid animations.
-* ✅ **Perfect for "Vibe Coding"**: A pure GUI experience for an ultra-comfortable coding environment.

----

 ## 🚀 Installation and Usage

 > **🎉 Now Available on VS Code Marketplace!** Install with just one click.
 >
 > This guide covers **Environment Setup**, **Extension Installation**, and **Packaging Instructions**.

-## recommend not to use version 1.0.51 for now, as prompt adherence is suboptimal and MCP invocation is less effective.
-Please use version 1.0.48 (2025.07.13) instead
+## We recommend not to use version 1.0.51 for now, as prompt adherence is suboptimal and MCP invocation is less effective.
+Please use version 1.0.48 instead - 2025.07.13

 > ⚡ **Claude Code v1.0.51+ users notice**:
 >